yegor256/blog/_drafts/_veils.md

 end
 {% endhighlight %}

-This code will generate too many redundant SQL request.
+This code will generate too many redundant SQL requests.
 We will do round-trips to PostgreSQL to fetch the data we had a few milliseconds ago, while we were doing `SELECT * FROM project`.

-The easiest and the most obvious solution, which many of you may suggest, is to encapsulate the retrieved Hash into the `Project` object.
+The easiest and the most obvious solution, which many of you might suggest, is to encapsulate the retrieved Hash into the `Project` object.
 In other words, turn `Project` into a [DTO]({% pst 2016/jul/2016-07-06-data-transfer-object %}), a holder of data.
-Well, in this case we may not even need an object, but can return the Hash with the data.
-However, this is not how we want our object-oriented software to be designed.
+Well, in this case we might not even need an object, but can instead return the Hash with the data.
+But this is not how we want our object-oriented software to be designed.
 We want to deal with objects, not data structures.
 And, at the same time, we don't want objects to be stupid enough to go back to the database for the same data we had